unicode-org/icu4x/docs/string-representation.md

 ### Guaranteed-valid UTF-8

 This is what Rust uses natively.
 C and C++ programmers who want maximum performance and are confident in their code correctness in a particular place in their code could use this for specific things.
 For input, the type is `&str`, which is idiomatic Rust.
 For output, the type is `&mut str`, which isn't quite idiomatic Rust.
-(In particular, the language currently doesn't allow materializing a zero-initialized stack-allocated `&mut str` without `unsafe`, even though there is no fundamental reason why this operation could be provided in the language without `unsafe`.)
+(In particular, the language currently doesn't allow materializing a zero-initialized stack-allocated `&mut str` without `unsafe`, even though there is no fundamental reason why this operation could not be provided in the language without `unsafe`.)
 The pointer types in C and C++ header are the same as in the potentially-invalid case.

 In the Rust context, the name annotation is `_str`.
 In the FFI context of the input side, the main limitation is `_utf8_unsafe`.
 The point of the different annotations is that of the Rust side, thanks to the guarantees of Rust, calling these functions is safe.
 However, when called from the language that doesn't have Rust's guarantees as part of the language, it is up to the programmer to ensure that the input is valid UTF-8.
 Otherwise, Undefined Behavior ensues.
 Hence the "unsafe" designation in FFI, i.e. the C API.
 (This type is irrelevant in the FFI context on the output side.)